 To help you choose the right product, I’ll show you exactly what to look for in this in-depth buying guide.
 I spent nearly 6 hours analyzing the latest touch screen laptops to create this guide.
 Based on the hardware, expert reviews, and customer reviews, I then rounded up the eight laptops for digital artists you can get today.
 No matter if you’re an experienced artist or just a drawing enthusiast, there’s something for you on this list!

-Here are the best laptops for artists in the summer of 2021:
+Here are the best laptops for artists in the autumn of 2021:

 Best Laptops for Drawing Reviewed

 #1 Most innovative Laptop for Drawing: Asus ZenBook Pro Duo

 The first thing you’ll notice when looking at the Asus Pro Duo UX481 is probably the secondary monitor known as the ScreenPad Plus.
 This secondary screen is amazing for drawing, thanks to the many clever shortcuts and controls.
 You can use it to extend the main screen, but the best part is the ability to put references, source files, tools, or just handle other apps on it.

 The primary screen is a 14″ FHD NanoEdge Bezel touchscreen.
 It has vivid colors and deep blacks.
 Even if the main screen covers 100% of the sRBG coverage, the ScreenPad plus only covers 59% of the sRBG coverage.
 This means you might notice the difference in color reproduction between the two screens.
 Another minor issue with the dual-screen is that it’s not the brightest, so it’s not suitable for outdoor use.

 The celestial blue case has excellent build quality, and there’s no flex if you’re applying moderate pressure on it.